 - Keep the oven heated to 325°F (170°C).
 Take a rectangle-shaped baking dish that is approximately ⅓ the size of the tray used for the dough.
 Grease with butter slightly.

 - In a medium bowl, stir together finely chopped walnuts and cinnamon.
-In another bowl, mix egg yolks, coconut milk, melted butter, and 2 tbsp. erythritol.
+In another bowl, mix egg yolks, coconut milk, melted butter, and 2 tablespoon erythritol.

 - Place 1 third of dough at the bottom of the baking dish.
 Top it with 1 third of the egg yolk mixture.
 Top with ½ walnut mixture.